strongbrewio/strongbrewio.github.io/_posts/2016-04-22-the-smart-vs-dumb-components-quiz.md

 ###### 8: Is a component that contains child elements a `smart`?
 No. It is perfectly acceptable for a `dumb` component to contain other `dumb` components.
 Of course, a `dumb` component cannot contain a `smart` component.

+EDIT: As [@areksliwa](https://disqus.com/by/ArekSliwa/) pointed out in the comments, when you have a layout component where some content is being projected into via content projection, it can happen that a dumb component (the layout component) contains a smart component.
+This can happen for a tab(s) component for example.

 Can you think of some more questions?
 Please let me know :).